Contact1309B Cathedral of Learning

 Pittsburgh, PA 15260

 Daniel Balderston joined the University of Pittsburgh in 2008 as Mellon Professor of Hispanic Languages and Literatures.
-IN addition to being the Chair of the Department of Hispanic Languages & Literatures, he is director of the Borges Center, and editor of Variaciones Borges.
+He is director of the Borges Center, and editor of Variaciones Borges.
 Before coming to Pitt, he taught at Tulane and the University of Iowa.
 Dr. Balderston is an expert on Borges, Southern Cone literature, Brazilian literature, and Latin American gender and sexuality studies.

 - PhD, Comparative Literature, Princeton University